raelgc/scudcloud/README.md

 * native system notifications,
 * count of unread notifications at launcher icon,
-* and launcher icon wobbling on new messages.
+* launcher icon wobbling on new messages,
+* and channels quicklist at launcher icon.

 # Install